 Tough and reliable

-We design air blast coolers with a tube to tubeplate construction by roller expansion or seal welding.
+We design and manufacture air blast coolers with a tube to tubeplate construction by roller expansion or seal welding.
 As a result, our coolers deliver exceptional levels of reliability and availability.

 We choose from a wide range of fin types and tube material including titanium and duplex steel.
 We configure with vertical or horizontal mounting to suit your site limitations.
 By utilising plate fin matrices, we can build units in modular form to meet any of your cooling requirements.

 Save money, cut waste

 To achieve low power usage and low levels of noise pollution, we carefully select the cooling air fans and fit them with louvred or flat fins.
 The resulting closed-circuit systems are intrinsically more environmentally sustainable and cost-effective than open systems using evaporative technology.

 Air blast coolers are typically used as part of a closed-circuit system to remove heat from a circulating system.
 The excess energy from various system components heats the coolant, which is usually water or a water glycol mix.
 The coolant passes to the air blast cooler, transferring the heat to the ambient air stream.
 Then, the coolant is returned at temperatures typically 10oC above ambient to continue to cool system components.
 The closed-circuit arrangement is significantly better than an open cooling tower as it creates a cleaner cooling system less prone to fouling and corrosion, avoiding direct contact between air and water.
 Dependent on the properties of the coolant and the corrosion potential of the atmosphere, we offer a wide range of tube and fin materials are available.

 The coolant is distributed to the air blast cooler tubes using headers.
 Subject to your requirement, application and design pressure, these can take various forms including tubular, rectangular with cover plates or plugged.
 The coolant may pass several times down the length of the cooler in a crossflow or counter-flow arrangement.
 The positions of baffles within the headers determine the passes.
 The optimum arrangement is dependent on the temperature differentials and overall flowrates of the tubeside and ambient streams.